 This is the textbook for what sex was made for.
 Centuries old, Tantric practices are part of a much larger Hindu/Vedic tradition of which sexuality is only part.

 In fact, the full practice is a life-long spiritual quest which demonstrates the interconnectedness of everything and includes yoga, meditation, and breath work as well as sexual techniques.
 However, the Western and more modern interpretation of Tantra has become synonymous with spiritual and sacred sexuality.
 These Tantric books and practices explore and teach techniques which are capable of elevating the sexual participants to a sublime and ecstatic spiritual plane.

 Many teachers caution against the confusion associated with “Tantric bliss” as a path to intense orgasmic pleasure.
 In fact the power of the practices is often the sublimation of orgasmic pleasure towards a rising spiritual energy of divine connection.

 I am not an expert or even a devoted student of Tantric practices.
-I have read some popular titles and seen a few videos that teach the techniques and spent some time with on the internet researching the topic.
-The Google resources are exhaustive.
-Yet, even with out an exhaustive education the principles behind Tantric practice can go a long way in deepening the connection you share with your partner.
+I have read some popular titles and seen a few videos that teach the techniques and have spent some time with on the internet researching the topic.
+A couple of books to explore include Diana Richardson's The Heart of Tantric Sex: A Unique Guide to Love and Sexual Fulfillment, as well as Tantric Intimacy: Discover the Magic of True Connection by Katrina Box.
+But, even without a formal education, the principles behind Tantric practice can go a long way in deepening the connection you share with your partner.

 Showering our physical love with intent and attention is the key to transforming love into a force of unity.
 My first line of products was called Sacred Moments because even without any study of tantra I knew that the closest we can get to the divine is in the act of making love to someone you really love.
 Have fun.